mediafellows/mfx-ui-dependencies/README.md

 - bootstrap v5 updated to latest
 - mobX 5 added to shared dependencies (mobx 4 is not used anymore in any projects)
 - date-fns added to shared dependencies (to completely replace moment.js in future)

+Used in:

+mfx-ui-gcui, mfx-ui-itvstudios, mfx-ui-eone, mfx-ui-lgt, react-video-conference, mfx-ui-boilerplate